anshmenghani/BinaryPairFinder/README.md

 ...
 12 34 56.7 +12 34 56.7
 ```

 Coordinates are in the format HH MM SS.S (RA) and ±DD MM SS.S (Dec).
+If you include headers, they will be counted as malformed lines and skipped during WDS-Gaia matching.

 ## 5. File Formats
 ---